decentralized-identity/sidetree/docs/Q-and-A.md

 # Q&A section Userinterface

 ## *Q: What does Sidetree look like?
-Currently `Sidetree` is just code, that can be tested and executed in a terminal on the command line.
+Currently `Sidetree` is just code, that can be tested and executed in a terminal on the command line or in a browser with programcode available on a webserver.
 Private key management of Sidetree will look like `wallets`.\
-{TBW}\
+{TBW prio 2}\
 _(@henkvancann)_